thinkful-ei27/jason-jordan-ajax/README.md

 ### Thinkful Solution - Youtube API Lesson

 This is a sample solution for the Thinkful Youtube API Lesson inside the Engineering Immersion course.
-It includes state management and revealing modules pattern.
+It includes state management pattern.
+Once completed, you should refactor to use the revealing module pattern covered in [this reading](https://github.com/rich-at-thinkful/ft-curric-gists/fundamentals/modules.md).

-### Configuration

-- Create a `scripts/api-key.js` and declare a global constant `API_KEY` containing your Youtube API Key.